Co-management and decision making

 These proposals are then adopted by the Committee of Ministers, the Council of Europe's decision-making body.

-The Joint Council on Youth brings the European Steering Committee for Youth (CDEJ) and the Advisory Council on Youth together in a co-decision body which establishes the youth sector’s priorities, objectives and budgets.
+The Joint Council on Youth (CMJ) brings together the European Steering Committee for Youth (CDEJ) and the Advisory Council on Youth (CCJ).
+It is a co-decision-making body which establishes the youth sector's priorities, objectives and budgets.

-The task of the Joint Council, in a spirit of co-management, is to develop a common position on:
+The task of the Joint Council, in a spirit of co-management, is to develop a shared position on:

 - the youth sector’s overall priorities, annual/pluriannual objectives, main budget envelopes and necessary budget specifications, within the political and budgetary framework established by the Committee of Ministers;

-- a mandate for the work of the Programming Committee.
+- a mandate for the work of the Programming Committee on Youth.